 In Davos I discovered that within one decade grand authors like John A. Symonds, Robert Louis Stevenson, J.E.
 Preston Muddock and Sherlock Holmes inventor Arthur Conan Doyle had spent many months there during the 1880s-1890s.

 Empress Elisabeth was a desperate traveller.
 The Austrian Empress was one of the first guests at Reid's Hotel on Madeira.
 She was stabbed to death in front of Geneva's Beau Rivage (Switzerland).

 Zurich is the only city where money is lavishly used to display understatement.

 The hotels along Lake Geneva are the legendary Montreux Palace, Beau Rivage, Lausanne, and many more.
 In front of Geneva's Beau Rivage, where she stayed, Austria's Empress Elisabeth 'Sisi' was stabbed to death.

-The Hotel des Bergues was among the first in Europe (1835), its Golden Book goes back only to 1861, with Ludwig, King of Bavaria, Frederick Wilhelm, afterwards the German Emperor, and his consort, Victoria, Crown Princess and Princess Royal of Great Britain and in the 20th century the Prince of Wales, briefly King Edward VIII.
+The Hotel des Bergues was among the first in Europe (1835) and certainly Switzerland's first purpose built grand hotel.
+Its Golden Book goes back only to 1861, with Ludwig, King of Bavaria, Frederick Wilhelm, afterwards the German Emperor, and his consort, Victoria, Crown Princess and Princess Royal of Great Britain and in the 20th century the Prince of Wales, briefly King Edward VIII.